kmc/kmc/README.md

 ### First run

-First, you have to point Kosmos to your Kerbal Space Program installation directory:
+First, you have to point KMC to your Kerbal Space Program installation directory:

 ```
-kosmos init "your-ksp-path"
+kmc init "your-ksp-path"
 ```

 `your-ksp-path` varies with the operating system and game installation.
 For a Steam-installed game it should be:

-* on OS X: `kosmos init "~/Library/Application Support/Steam/SteamApps/common/Kerbal Space Program/"`
+* on OS X: `kmc init "~/Library/Application Support/Steam/SteamApps/common/Kerbal Space Program/"`
-* on Windows: `kosmos init "C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program"`
+* on Windows: `kmc init "C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program"`
-* on Linux: `kosmos init "~/Steam/SteamApps/common/Kerbal Space Program/"`
+* on Linux: `kmc init "~/Steam/SteamApps/common/Kerbal Space Program/"`

-Then, Kosmos will be ready to use.
+Then, KMC will be ready to use.

 ### Mod management

 Install any command by running:

 ```
-kosmos install name-of-the-mod-goes-here
+kmc install name-of-the-mod-goes-here
 ```

 Uninstall any mod by running:

 ```
-kosmos uninstall name-of-the-mod-goes-here
+kmc uninstall name-of-the-mod-goes-here
 ```

 You can install multiple mods by separating the names by spaces:

 ```
-kosmos install mod-a mod-b mod-c
+kmc install mod-a mod-b mod-c
 ```

-You can ask Kosmos what mods it's installed by running:
+You can ask KMC what mods it's installed by running:

 ```
-kosmos list
+kmc list
 ```

 ### A complete example

-Almost all of the mods Scott Manley uses in Interstellar Quest are available through Kosmos.
+Almost all of the mods Scott Manley uses in Interstellar Quest are available through KMC.
 You can install them all by running:

 ```
-kosmos install active-texture-management b9 kerbal-alarm-clock kw-rocketry ksp-interstellar ferram deadly-reentry kethane infernal-robotics distant-object-enhancement better-atmospheres remote-tech-2 tac-life-support enhanced-navball kerbal-joint-reinforcement docking-port-alignment-indicator safe-chute kerbal-attachment-system real-chute tac-fuel-balancer
+kmc install active-texture-management b9 kerbal-alarm-clock kw-rocketry ksp-interstellar ferram deadly-reentry kethane infernal-robotics distant-object-enhancement better-atmospheres remote-tech-2 tac-life-support enhanced-navball kerbal-joint-reinforcement docking-port-alignment-indicator safe-chute kerbal-attachment-system real-chute tac-fuel-balancer
 ```

 [mac-git]: http://sourceforge.net/projects/git-osx-installer/